google-research/weatherbench2/docs/source/submit.md

 The WeatherBench evaluation pipeline expects forecasts and ground truth to be stored as Zarr files.
 See the [Quickstart](evaluation) for a description of the format.
 Saving all variables is too much?
 You can also select specific levels and variables.
 See the [Pangu forecasts](pangu) for an example.

-We recommend having single chunks in space (latitude and longitude) but small chunks in time to allow for efficient paralellization.
+We recommend having single chunks in space (latitude and longitude) but small chunks in time to allow for efficient parallelization.

 ## Regrid